nf-core/multiplesequencealign/README.md

 ### Quick start -  test run

 To get a feeling of what the pipeline does, run:
+(No need to download or provide any file, try it!)
 ```
 nextflow run nf-core/multiplesequencealign \
    -profile test_small,docker \